kdpuvvadi/blog/_posts/2023-09-29-home-assistant-reverse-proxy-traefik.md

 ---
 layout: post
-title: Home Assistant Reverse Proxy with Traefik
+title: Home Assistant Reverse Proxy with traefik
 date: 2023-09-29 12:09 +0530
-image:
+image: /assets/img/hass-traefik.webp
 tags: [traefik, homeassistant, proxy]
 categories: [homeassistant, proxy, traefik]
 authors: [kdpuvvadi]
 ---

-This post assumes `Traefik` is up and running on the docker and `Home Assistant` is running on another host on a VM.
+This post assumes `traefik` is up and running on the docker and `Home Assistant` is running on another host on a VM.

-## Traefik
+## traefik

 ### file config

-Traefik `providers` config should looks like this in `traefik.yml`
+traefik `providers` config should looks like this in `traefik.yml`

 ```yml
 providers: